gabrielegilardi/HashTable/README.md

 - Possible to define the skip value to be used in the hash table.

+- Easy to resize the dictionary and change the skip value (see example).

 - Methods in this class has been written trying to use the HashTable class as is, and thus they may not be the best in term of efficiency.